ItsMJ99/ItsMJ99/README.md

 - 👯 I’m looking to collaborate on **Game Development Projects**

-- 👨‍💻 All of my projects are available at <a href="https://github.com/ItsMJ99?tab=projects">GitHub Projects</a>
+- 👨‍💻 All of my projects are available at <a href="https://github.com/ItsMJ99?tab=repositories">GitHub</a>

-- 📄 Know about my experiences - Completed my 10th from Rosary School,
-                                  Completed my Diploma from B.V.J.N.I.O.T,
-                                  Currently a 3<sup>rd</sup> Year Student at PICT.
+- 📄 Know about my experiences - Completed my 10th from Rosary International School, Completed my Diploma from B.V.J.N.I.O.T, Currently a 3<sup>rd</sup> Year I.T Student at PICT.

 - ⚡ Fun fact **Vadapav > Burger**